Nuestro

 Nuestro was the first nationally published, monthly, general-interest magazine, in English, for and about Latinos in the United States.
-It was a landmark in publishing history in this country.
-Up until this time only "special interest" magazines for Latinos existed and were printed in Spanish.
-Latinos were an untapped and highly lucrative market for which census statistics showed that 76 percent of the Latino population was either bilingual or monolingual in English.
-This is from the New York Times article written by Philip H. Dougherty, Feb.
-22, 1977 (See citation below): "Unlike all the other publications aimed at this market (estimated at from 2.6 million to 3.2 million households with an annual income of some $30 billion) Nuestro will be virtually entirely in English except for a brief Spanish synopsis preceding major features."
+Until this time only "special interest" magazines for Latinos existed and were written in Spanish.
+Latinos were an untapped and highly lucrative market.
+Census statistics showed that 76% of the Latino population was either bilingual or monolingual English.
+Philip H. Dougherty wrote: "Unlike all the other publications aimed at this market (estimated at from 2.6 million to 3.2 million households with an annual income of some $30 billion) Nuestro will be virtually entirely in English except for a brief Spanish synopsis preceding major features."

 Nuestro means "Ours" in Spanish.
-It was conceived by Daniel Lopez, 36, a businessman.
-In 1972 he started a company (corporation) in Washington called Nuestro Grafico Inc., with $650 in seed money ($500 of which came from Joan Gramatte, co-owner and art director, and $150 came from Lopez).
+It was conceived by businessman Daniel Lopez.
+In 1972 he started Nuestro Grafico Inc., in Washington with $650 in seed money ($500 from Joan Gramatte, co-owner and art director, while $150 came from Lopez).

 History

 The first issue was published in April 1977, with a 200,000 print run.
 It was both a subscription and newsstand publication.
-The magazine was written in English, with some Spanish information for major features in the magazine.
-Lopez chose to print in English instead of Spanish because he felt that younger Latinos speak English more often.
-He also marketed the magazine as the first for Latinos in English.
+The magazine was written in English, with some Spanish information for major features.
+Lopez chose to print in English instead of Spanish because he felt that younger Latinos spoke English more often.
+He marketed the magazine as the first for Latinos in English.
 Primary offices were in midtown Manhattan.

-With Lopez as publisher, the editorial department was headed by Editor-in-Chief Charles Rivera, co-managing editors, José M. Ferrer III and Philip Herrera, both of whom were formerly associate editors at Time, Art Director and co-founder, Joan Gramatte; along with Senior Editor, Dolores Prida.
+Lopez was publisher, while the editorial department was headed by Editor-in-Chief Charles Rivera, co-managing editors, José M. Ferrer III and Philip Herrera (former associate editors at Time), Art Director and co-founder Joan Gramatte; along with Senior Editor Dolores Prida.